 Co-payments for these drugs will fluctuate depending on the amount of drug manufacturer assistance that is available.
-However, if you sign up for the SaveonSP Program, your co-payment will be set by the Plan at \$0 and you will not be required to pay anything for the drug.
+However, if you sign up for the SaveonSP Program, your out-of-pocket cost will be set by the Plan at \$0 and you will not be required to pay anything for the drug.

-If you do not sign up for the SaveonSP Program, then you will not have your co-payment set by the Plan at \$0, you will have to pay a high co-payment for the drug (which is eligible for assistance from the drug manufacturer), and any amount you pay will not apply to your deductible, your Plan prescription drug out-of-pocket maximum, or the ACA out-of-pocket maximum (because drugs eligible for the SaveonSP Program are not considered ACA essential health benefits).
+If you do not sign up for the SaveonSP Program, then you will not have your out-of-pocket cost set by the Plan at \$0, you will have to pay a high co-payment for the drug (which is eligible for assistance from the drug manufacturer), and any amount you pay will not apply to your Plan deductible or your Plan prescription drug out-of-pocket maximum (because drugs eligible for the SaveonSP Program are not considered ACA essential health benefits).